-The Housing Overlay will allow up to 20 units per acre in the O3 zone, 30 units per acre in the O4 zone, 50 per acre in the O5 zone, and 70 per acre in the O6 zone.
+The Housing Overlay will allow up to 20 units per acre in the O3 zone, 30 units per acre in the O4 zone, 50 per acre in the O5 zone, and 70 per acre in the O6 and Very High Density Residential zones.
 The City will amend the Zoning Code within two years of the Housing Element statutory deadline to establish the Housing Overlay.